Attendance & Absence

 Attendance Officer:

-• Contacts parents/carers in the event of a student absence
+- Contacts parents or carers in the event of a student absence

-• Sends concern, percentage, absence and praise letters to parent/carers
+- Sends concern, percentage, absence and praise letters to parents and carers

 Registration and Lateness